 Please be sure to have also read through our Weapons and Cosplay Policies before you submit your application.

-	Also keep in mind that open registration for the contest at the convention will take place Friday ONLY!
-It will also be First Come, First Serve.
+Also keep in mind that open registration for the contest at the convention will take place on Saturday if spots are available.
+These sign ups are for CRAFTSMANSHIP ONLY.
+It will be First Come, First Serve.
 The easiest way to guarantee your spot in the contest is to pre-register!

 The 2024 Masquerade is now full, please email email@example.com to inquire about openings or come to the cosplay check in table Saturday morning in front of panel room 3 to see about craftsmanship openings.
 There is no on-site signup for performances.